-Alan M. Zaslavsky, PhD, is a professor of health care policy (statistics) in the Department of Health Care Policy at Harvard Medical School.
+Alan M. Zaslavsky, PhD, is the Daniel C. Tosteson Professor of Health Care Policy (statistics) in the Department of Health Care Policy at Harvard Medical School.
 His methodological research interests include surveys, census methodology, microsimulation models, missing data, hierarchical modeling, small-area estimation, and applied Bayesian methodology.
 His health services research focuses primarily on developing methodology for quality measurement of health plans and providers and understanding the implications of these quality measurements.

 An important part of his work concerns the development, implementation, and analysis of the Consumer Assessments of Healthcare Providers and Systems (CAHPS) survey, a comprehensive program involving development of survey instruments for eliciting enrollee reports and ratings of their health plans, hospitals, provider groups and similar units and the care they receive through them, a standard analysis package, and methods for reporting results to potential enrollees and purchasers.
 As a statistical leader in the implementation of the CAHPS survey for the Medicare population, he has studied individual characteristics affecting responses to the survey, the main dimensions of quality measured by the survey, the contributions of the health plan and geographical location to CAHPS-measured quality, comparisons of traditional Medicare to Medicare Advantage and Medicare Accountable Care Organizations, and risk selection among health plans.

 He collaborates with Dr. Ronald Kessler on analyses for the World Mental Health Surveys and for the Army STARRS study of suicides in the armed forces.
 Dr. Zaslavky's interests also include methodology for measuring racial and ethnic disparities in care and determing their causes, quality measurement for pediatric hospital care, and national opinion research on health policy issues.